 The MIDI Consortium was granted a letter of intent by the Government of Malta in December 1992 for the development of the Manoel Island and Tigné Point project.
 Project negotiations were successfully concluded and a 99 year emphyteutical grant was entered into with Government on 15 June 2000.
 Works at Tigné Point commenced in 2000 and a number of phases have been completed since then.
-During the financial year ended 31 December 2011 the main focus of the Group was to complete the basement levels of Tigné North.
-The Company has also focused on the finishing works of the 22 Plaza apartments which were launched on the market during the later part of the year.
-Additionally the Company continued with its restoration obligations of Fort Manoel as well as the restoration works at Fort Tigné.
-During the current year a number of the Plaza commercial outlets commenced operations which added to the activity generated at 'The Point' during the first full year of its operations.
+During the financial year ended 31 December 2012, development works were limited to the finalisation of the Pjazza apartments.
+Full development permits for the T17 residential blocks and the T14 office block were issued during the current financial year and accordingly MIDI has concentrated its efforts on the project development planning of the Tigné North Phase which will include the aforementioned residential and office blocks as well as some commercial offerings.